HMMS Berbice and the U-boat.

 "Thank you for taking us off our boat Commander, and the way you have treated us, especially our wounded."

 Once they were alongside and the brows were in position Wells led Sperling back down to the main deck, and allowed him to lead his crew ashore.
 As Sperling stepped onto the quayside the main body of the guard came to attention and the young army officer saluted him and he returned the salute.
 The crew of his boat followed him onto the waiting train and they were taken to a transit camp on the out skirts of Malacia city.
 The following day they were taken to the military cemetery for the burial of their dead comrades, along with the dead crew of the Berbice.
 After this they were taken to the prisoner-of-war camp deep in the interior.
-That afternoon Commander Wells was summoned to the Inshore Command offices.

 "We have read your report and have come to the conclusion that you acted correctly and in accordance with your orders.
 We also agree that the three-pounder guns are of limited use and have instructed that they are to be replaced by the new automatic six-pounders that are currently fitted to the small patrol craft.
 All three monitors will be supplied with a mix of highexplosive and armour-piercing ammunition."